sagemath/trac_to_gh/Issue 7573.md

 # Issue 7573: Sage crashes if insufficient data is provided for MIP

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7573

 Original creator: malb